Tryptophan: Turkey meat and drowsiness hypothesis

-A common assertion in the US is that heavy consumption of turkey meat results in drowsiness, due to high levels of tryptophan contained in turkey.
-However, the amount of tryptophan in turkey is comparable to that contained in other meats.
+A common assertion in the US and the UK is that heavy consumption of turkey meat—as seen during Thanksgiving and Christmas—results in drowsiness, due to high levels of tryptophan contained in turkey.
+However, the amount of tryptophan in turkey is comparable with that of other meats.
 Drowsiness after eating may be caused by other foods eaten with the turkey, particularly carbohydrates.
 Ingestion of a meal rich in carbohydrates triggers the release of insulin.
 Insulin in turn stimulates the uptake of large neutral branched-chain amino acids (BCAA), but not tryptophan, into muscle, increasing the ratio of tryptophan to BCAA in the blood stream.
 The resulting increased tryptophan ratio reduces competition at the large neutral amino acid transporter (which transports both BCAA and aromatic amino acids), resulting in more uptake of tryptophan across the blood–brain barrier into the cerebrospinal fluid (CSF).
 Once in the CSF, tryptophan is converted into serotonin in the raphe nuclei by the normal enzymatic pathway.
-The resultant serotonin is further metabolised into melatonin by the pineal gland.
+The resultant serotonin is further metabolised into the hormone melatonin—which is an important mediator of the circadian rhythm—by the pineal gland.
 Hence, these data suggest that "feast-induced drowsiness"—or postprandial somnolence—may be the result of a heavy meal rich in carbohydrates, which indirectly increases the production of melatonin in the brain, and thereby promotes sleep.

 Research

+Yeast amino acid metabolism

 In 1912 Felix Ehrlich demonstrated that yeast metabolizes the natural amino acids essentially by splitting off carbon dioxide and replacing the amino group with a hydroxyl group.
 By this reaction, tryptophan gives rise to tryptophol.

+Serotonin precursor

 Tryptophan affects brain serotonin synthesis when given orally in a purified form and is used to modify serotonin levels for research.
 Low brain serotonin level is induced by administration of tryptophan-poor protein in a technique called acute tryptophan depletion.
 Studies using this method have evaluated the effect of serotonin on mood and social behavior, finding that serotonin reduces aggression and increases agreeableness.

+Psychedelic effects

+Tryptophan produces the head-twitch response (HTR) in rodents when administered at sufficiently high doses.
+The HTR is induced by serotonergic psychedelics like lysergic acid diethylamide (LSD) and psilocybin and is a behavioral proxy of psychedelic effects.
+Tryptophan is converted into the trace amine tryptamine and tryptamine is N-methylated by indolethylamine N-methyltransferase (INMT) into N-methyltryptamine (NMT) and N,N-dimethyltryptamine (N,N-DMT), which are known serotonergic psychedelics.